ioannis-mouratidis/ai-plays-pokemon/README.md

 ## Limitations

-- Battle screen only (manual overworld navigation)
-- Single Pokemon battles (no double battles yet)
+- Single Pokemon battles (no double battles)
-- No item usage from bag (Phase 1)
+- No item usage from bag
 - Enemy data limited to visible info (realistic gameplay)
+- Overworld navigation requires screenshot analysis and manual button presses (lower-level than battle controls)

 ## Future Enhancements

+- Improved agent harness for autonomous gameplay
+- Integration with other Pokemon MCPs for type effectiveness and move data
+- Pathfinding algorithms for navigation to on-screen points
+- Item usage from bag
 - Battle text OCR
-- Type effectiveness calculator
-- Strategic AI layer
-- Multi-battle campaigns
-- Web UI for live streaming
-- Battle replay system
+- Double battle support

 ## License